 We transfer letters and cash gifts 3 times each year -- keep these dates in mind if you want something to arrive in time for a birthday or graduation:

-2. Physical Gifts (only when visiting Guatemala)
+Physical Gifts (when visiting Guatemala)

 If you travel with us to Guatemala to visit your sponsored student, you may want to bring a physical gift.
 Here are some suggestions: